 Ukip leader Paul Nuttall hits out at Hillsborough claims 'evil smear campaign'

-Ukip leader Paul Nuttall has broken cover to launch an angry attack on his critics for waging an "evil smear campaign" by claiming he was not at the Hillsborough disaster.
+Ukip leader Paul Nuttall broke cover to launch an angry attack on his critics for waging an "evil smear campaign" by claiming he was not at the Hillsborough disaster.

-The would-be MP also defended his failure to turn up at a Stoke Central by-election hustings earlier on Thursday, insisting he needed the time to write his speech for Ukip's spring conference, which takes place on Friday.
+The would-be MP also defended his failure to turn up at a Stoke Central by-election hustings earlier on Thursday, insisting he needed the time to write his speech for Ukip's spring conference, which starts on Friday.

 Mr Nuttall has faced widespread criticism and calls to resign as an MEP after it emerged that a claim made on his website that he lost close personal friends in the 1989 footballing tragedy are wrong.